KevinFocke/SudokuSolver/README.md

 x Efficient algorithm and simple to use.

 Implemented algorithms:

+### robustAlgo

-1. robustAlgo: For each field, sequentially check the row, check the col, check the box.
+Description: For each field, sequentially check the row, check the col, check the box.
 Only a single possibility in the current field?
 Fill in.

 Pros:
 - It has been tested the most